lutanure/dotTrack/README.md

 # dotTrack
 **A customizable fitness tracker** that offers a simple yet effective way to track your habits and to-dos.

 Hi, I'm Luisa, the developer of dotTrack.
 I created this app because I wanted to focus on building better habits, improving my health, and boosting productivity.
-Inspired by a growing trend to make the most out of the last three months of the year and how people were struggling to track their progress, I saw the need for a customizable, all-in-one tracker.
+Inspired by a growing trend to make the most out of the last three months of the year, and how people were struggling to track their progress, I saw the need for a customizable, all-in-one tracker.

 <div style="display: flex; justify-content: space-around;">
   <img src="assets/dotTrackMain.png" alt="Main Screen" width="200"/>